65th Birthday

 Medicare Advantage Plans are subsidized by Medicare.

-Medicare Advantage Plans cover all preventative services with no copay and most plans do not charge an extra premium for prescription drug coverage.
+Medicare Advantage Plans cover preventative services and most plans do not charge an extra cost for prescription drug coverage.

 PART D – Prescription Drugs